 How a dividend is taxed depends on whether it is qualified or unqualified.
 Qualified dividends fall under the capital gains tax rate and must meet the following requirements:

-- Dividend must be paid by a US company or qualifying foreign company;
+- The dividend must be paid by a US company or qualifying foreign company;

 - Not listed as an unqualified company by the IRS;